Ninja-Squad/ninja-squad.github.com/_posts/2015-05-28-angularjs-promises.md

         });
       };

-But wait: that's exactly what promises allow: passing two callbacks: one to handle a successful response, and one to handle an error response.
+But wait: that's exactly what promises allow.
+Passing two callbacks: one to handle a successful response, and one to handle an error response.
 And BTW, why wrap the callback functions into anonymous functions?
 We're making our life more complex than it should be.
-We should simply return the http promise, and let the controller deal with it.
+We should simply return the HTTP promise, and let the controller deal with it.

     app.controller('PoneysCtrl', function($scope, poneyService) {
       poneyService.getPoneys().success(function(data) {